WOPG (AM): Country music

-All News and Oldies
+All News and oldies

 On August 23, 1982, WOKO ended its second attempt at country by flipping to an all-news radio format, carrying the audio from CNN Headline News (then CNN2) most of the day with sports from the Enterprise Radio Network at night.
-With this flip came the new call sign: WWCN, with the last two letters standing for CNN.
-Though low in overhead, the new station also retained the low ratings of the previous format and soon added some talk programming.
+With this flip came a new call sign: WWCN, with the last two letters standing for CNN.
+Though lower in overhead, the new station also retained the low ratings of the previous format and soon added some talk programming.
 WWCN continued to struggle and left the format in early 1987.

-The demise of WWCN led to the return of the WOKO call letters, this time running an oldies format and converting to C-QUAM AM stereo (only the second station in the market, behind WPTR, to do so).
+The demise of WWCN led to the return of the WOKO call sign, this time running an oldies format and converting to C-QUAM AM stereo (only the second station in the market, behind WPTR, to do so).
 This format was short lived.

 WOKO was purchased by Barnstable Broadcasting, then owners of WGNA-FM, with the sale closing in late 1988.
-Barnstable then took WOKO to a WGNA simulcast most of the day.
+Barnstable then took WOKO to a simulcast of its new FM sister for most of the day.
 It did air some separate special programming and Albany-Colonie Yankees games, when not carrying country music programming.
 The AM station switched its call sign to WGNA while the FM station became WGNA-FM.
 This arrangement would last for over a decade through several owners.
 Regent Communications acquired WGNA-AM-FM in 2000, and the 1460 frequency was put up for sale.

 Radio Disney

 In March 2002, Regent sold the station to the Walt Disney Company, who had converted it to the Radio Disney children's radio format on February 28, 2002.
-It was the only Disney-owned outlet in Upstate New York, although a local owner in the Syracuse area converted one of his AM stations to Radio Disney as well.
+It was the only Disney-owned outlet in Upstate New York, although a local owner in the Syracuse area converted several of his stations to Radio Disney as well.

-The call letters for 1460 were then changed to WDDY.
+The call sign for 1460 were then changed to WDDY on April 23, 2002.
 The Disney format lasted more than a decade.
-But in June 2013, Disney put WDDY and six other Disney stations in medium-sized radio markets up for sale, in order to refocus the network's broadcast distribution on Top-25 markets.
-On September 29, 2013, WDDY dropped the Radio Disney programming and went dark.
+In June 2013, Disney put WDDY and six other Radio Disney stations in medium markets up for sale, to refocus the network's broadcast distribution on Top-25 markets.
+On September 29, 2013, WDDY dropped the Radio Disney programming and went silent.

-Catholic Radio
+Catholic radio

 In October, Disney filed to sell WDDY to Pax et Bonum, owner of 89.9 WOPG-FM in Esperance.
-The acquisition was made to improve the signal for Catholic Radio in the Capital District.
-Pax et Bonum converted the station to noncommercial operation as a simulcast of WOPG-FM's Catholic radio programming, from studios at the AM station's Delmar transmitter site.
+The acquisition was made to improve the signal for Catholic radio in the Capital District.
+Pax et Bonum converted the station to noncommercial operation as a simulcast of WOPG-FM, from studios at the AM station's Delmar transmitter site.
 The sale was consummated on January 17, 2014, the station resumed operations on January 29, 2014, and its call sign was changed to WOPG on February 27, 2014.